 Criteria JORC Code explanation Commentary has drilled shallow (<150m) drill holes into the area.
 No previous exploration testing the target stratigraphic units has been undertaken.
 Geology Deposit type, geological setting and style of mineralisation.
 The coal is hosted in the Burrum Coal Measures, these are the same coal seams that host the adjacent International Coal / Queensland Coal Investments Joint Venture tenement (EPC 2196).
-Structure in the area is dominated by the Bundaberg Anticline, whose north-trending axix passes to the west of the EPC.
+Structure in the area is dominated by the Bundaberg Anticline, whose north-trending axis passes to the west of EPC 1523.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 All information relating to the bore hole including the easting, northing, elevation, azimuth and Dip along with the total depth of the hole is contained within Table 2.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any reporting of metal equivalent values should be clearly stated.
-No analytical sampling has been reported.
+The assumptions used for any reporting of metal equivalent values should be No analytical sampling has been reported.
 Previously reported coal seam thicknesses were interpreted based in the density and resistivity geophysical logging.
 Geological logging of the core generally has confirmed the thickness of the geophysically interpreted coal seams.
-There has been no previous coal quality model constructed.
-Relationship between These relationships are particularly important in the The boreholes in this program are planned to be a vertical hole and
+There has been no previous coal quality model constructed. clearly stated.